 If you were injured in a motorcycle accident and had to go to the hospital, they might ask questions about your health insurance and, ultimately, the hospital might bill you and your medical insurance company for your treatment.
 However, the injuries from a serious motorcycle accident might be incredibly severe, resulting in very expensive medical bills.
-While your medical insurance might cover some of these damages, this is usually not the best way to have your injuries covered.
-The Baltimore motorcycle accident lawyers at the Law Offices of Randolph Rice explain.
+While your medical insurance might cover some of these damages, this is usually not the best way to have your injuries covered. the Baltimore motorcycle accident lawyers at Rice, Murtha & Psoras explain.

 What Insurance Policy Covers Motorcycle Accident Injuries in Maryland?

 People carry insurance for all sorts of things.
 Some of the most common insurance policies you might have are a medical/health insurance policy to cover treatment and preventative care; a homeowners or renters insurance policy to cover damage to your house, damage to your property, and injuries to yourself and others at home; and an auto insurance policy to cover injuries you cause behind the wheel in a car accident or motorcycle accident.
 In reality, a motorcycle accident could involve any of these policies, but when it comes to efficiently and effectively covering your injuries, it is often the case that none of these offer the right coverage.

 When you are injured or sick and go to the hospital or the doctor, your health insurance will cover your care.
 This might require paying a deductible, and you pay monthly premiums for this care anyway, so this means you are still paying out-of-pocket for some of these costs.
 After a motorcycle accident injury, you will face other damages, too – such as lost wages from your injuries, damage to your motorcycle, and pain and suffering.
 Your health insurance will not pay for any of these other damages.